Alert Source Discuss

 Usage of Permit2

-In contrast, a standard approval model would require two separate signatures - a token approval (either ERC-2612 or on-chain) and a signature to approve the terms of the swap.
-It also decouples the token approval from the swap, meaning approved tokens could potentially be taken at any time due to a buggy or untrusted settler contract.
+In contrast, a standard approval model would require two separate signatures - a token approval (either ERC-2612 or on-chain) and a signature to approve the terms of the order.
+It also decouples the token approval from the order, meaning approved tokens could potentially be taken at any time due to a buggy or untrusted settler contract.

 When building a standard-compliant settler system around Permit2, the following considerations should be made